Hurstville Excellence in Business Awards

 Category 7: Excellence in Customer Service

-This award recognises an outstanding marketing or promotional campaign that has resulted in a significant increase in sales or awareness.
+This award recognises an outstanding marketing or promotional campaign that has resulted in a significant increase in sales or awareness of the business.

 This award recognises a new business to the Hurstville local government area.
-Eligible businesses would have commenced operation no later than April 2013.
+Eligible businesses would have commenced operation after April 2015.

-This award recognises and rewards a business that has given back to the Hurstville community through its support of local sporting teams, facilities, charities or community organisations.
+This award recognises a business that has significantly contributed the Hurstville Local Government Area through its support of local sporting teams, facilities, charities or community organisations, services and events.